 - rapid drop in body temperature

 If the cause of your confusion is low blood sugar, drinking a sweetened beverage or eating a small piece of candy may be all you need to relieve your symptoms.
-If your confusion is caused by a fluid imbalance, drinking water or electrolyte drinks can help relieve your symptoms.
+If your confusion is caused by dehydration, drinking water or electrolyte drinks can help relieve your symptoms.

-If your confusion is caused by a concussion, your doctor will decide when it is best to release you from treatment.
-He or she may want you to eat light foods and avoid alcohol.
-You may not need to stay in bed, but if you think you may fall asleep within the first 12 hours of having a concussion, have someone check on you every few hours.
+However, confusion due to a head injury requires immediate medical attention.
+If your confusion is caused by a concussion, your doctor will decide when it’s best to release you from treatment.
+They will give you advice on how to structure your lifestyle around treating your concussion, such as eating light foods and avoiding alcohol for some time.
+You may not need to stay in bed, but you should have someone check on you every few hours if you think you may fall asleep within the first 12 hours of having a concussion.